 The Alesis Concert is one of the most straightforward keyboard pianos on the market.
 It does everything it needs to and nothing more, which is often best for beginners.

 Lesson mode is one of the best features that a learner can have.
 Whether being taught by a parent or piano teacher, Lesson mode allows proper side-by-side practice.
 It splits the keyboard into two identical zones so that both the teacher and student have the same pitch range.

 Split and Layer modes

 Split mode lets you divide the keyboard into two zones, each with a different voice.
 It’s a handy way to practice walking bass lines, with bass on the left hand and piano on the right.
 Layer mode allows you to layer two sounds together to make a custom sound.

 A built-in metronome is a crucial feature for any good beginner piano.
 Practicing with a metronome is the best way for beginners to train their internal clock and develop perfect timing.

-The built-in effects include Reverb, Chorus, and pedal resonance, all of which can be easily adjusted.
+The built-in effects include reverb, chorus, and pedal resonance, all of which can be easily adjusted.

 What I look for in any beginner keyboard is a simple layout that is easy to navigate.
 The Alesis Concert doesn’t have too many buttons or controls, so it should be no problem, even for younger players.
 With only 10 sounds, it’s easy to change quickly with semi-dedicated buttons.

-As it’s aimed at beginners, we’d expect that players will use it at home more than anywhere else.
+As it’s aimed at beginners, I’d expect that players will use it at home more than anywhere else.
 People sometimes think playing at home means it doesn’t have to be portable, but wait till you start annoying family, friends, or neighbors with your lengthy practice sessions.

-The good news is that the Concert weighs just 15.6 lbs and can be powered by six D batteries, so taking it from one room to another is no problem.
+The good news is that the Concert weighs just 15.7 lbs and can be powered by six D batteries, so taking it from one room to another is no problem.

-We are unlikely to score any higher until we see a budget keyboard piano with a solid metal case, but that won’t happen.
+I’m unlikely to score any higher until I see a budget keyboard piano with a solid metal case, but that won’t happen.
 Anything in the few hundred dollars to $500 range tends to be pretty similar in this department.

 Typically, I only have something to highlight if the quality is particularly bad.
 In this case, things are pretty standard.
 The body is entirely plastic, but it’s robust enough for the use it would be expected to get.

-Compared to other budget pianos
+Compared to other budget keyboards

 The Alesis Concert isn’t the only option for beginners on a budget, and here are a few alternatives that you should check out.

-Alesis Concert vs. Alesis Recital Pro
+Alesis Concert vs Recital Pro

-Alesis Concert vs. Alesis Virtue
+Alesis Concert vs Virtue

-Alesis Concert vs. Roland Go:Piano88
+Alesis Concert vs Roland Go:Piano88